Language: EN

 api-rest-nodejs-express-running

-Let’s explain the code above.
-First, we have loaded the necessary modules, and created an Express application.
+We are going to explain the previous code.
+First, we have loaded the necessary modules and created an Express application.

 In the rest of the code, we are defining different routes for our application, according to the definition we made in the previous section.